top of page

 AI, Gen Z, and the Skills Gap: Why Hands-On Tech Programs Matter

-Growing Up With AI And What Comes Next.
+Growing Up With AI And What Comes Next: Empowering Youth for a Tech-Driven Future

 AI is not just a big topic in the news.
 It shows up in student homework, job postings, and how companies make choices.
-Many young people are hearing that AI might replace jobs in the future, and at the same time they are told they need AI and tech skills to get a job.
+Many young people hear that AI might replace jobs in the future.
+At the same time, they are told they need AI and tech skills to get a job.

 No surprise that students and parents feel pulled in two directions: